Seagate/cortx-hare/README.md

   ```sh
   sudo usermod --append --groups hare $USER
   ```
-  Log out and log back in.
+  Log out and log back in to apply changes.

 ### Prepare a CDF